ramonsuarez/ramonsuarez.github.io/content/post/design-innovation-future-of-internet-paul-ben.md

 Design is about change, impact and optimism.

-Now dealing with bigger issues: design of everyday life, social interactions &amp; behaviors, countries and societies.
+Now dealing with bigger issues: design of everyday life, social interactions & behaviors, countries and societies.

 Design with, not for.